CELEBRATING GREEN DAY IN SCHOOL!

 • Protect our wildlife/sealife from rubbish/plastics/bags that can ultimately harm them.

-• No fly-tipping, protect our embankments, streets canals from unnecessary unwanted furniture, and rubbish, that clutters our walk-ways making our scenery ugly and open to vermin and disease!
+• No fly-tipping, protect our embankments, streets, canals from unnecessary unwanted furniture, and rubbish, that clutters our walkways, making our scenery ugly and open to vermin and disease!

 MY INTENTION!